Information-Based Martingale Optimal Transport: Acknowledgments

 \section{Acknowledgments}

-A. Macrina is grateful for discussions on stochastic interpolation with Camilo A. Garcia Trillos and Jun Sekine, especially in the context of information-based modelling and stochastic filtering, during a research visit at Osaka University in March 2017 as part of a Daiwa Anglo-Japanese Foundation Small Grant, Ref: 3078/12370.
-Osaka University's hospitality is acknowledged and appreciated.
-A. Macrina is also grateful for the support by the Fields Institute for Research in Mathematical Sciences through the award of a Fields Research Fellowship in 2022.
+A. Macrina is grateful for the support by the Fields Institute for Research in Mathematical Sciences through the awards of a Fields Research Fellowship in 2022 and an Elliott-Yui Distinguished Visitorship in 2025.
 The contents of this manuscript are solely the responsibility of the authors and do not necessarily represent the official views of the Fields Institute.
 G. Kassis acknowledges the UCL Department of Mathematics for a Teaching Assistantship Award.
-Furthermore, the authors thank L. P. Hughston for helpful comments and suggestions at an early stage of the work on arcade processes, B. Acciaio and G. Pammer for pointers to optimal transport and stretched Brwonian motion, S. Cohen, J. Guyon, F. Krach, J. Obloj, G. W. Peters, and T.-K. L. Wong for useful conversations, and J. Akahori, K. Owari and D. C. Schwarz for feedback.
-Attendees of the AIFMRM Research Seminar at the University of Cape Town (Aug.
-2021) and participants in the SIAM Conference on Mathematics of Data Science (MDS22, Sept.
-2022), the 7th International Conference Mathematics in Finance---MiF Kruger Park--- (July 2023, South Africa), the Talks in Financial and Insurance Mathematics at ETH Zurich (Nov.
-2023, Switzerlan), the Department of Mathematics Seminar of Ritsumeikan University (Nov.
+Furthermore, the authors thank B. Acciaio and G. Pammer for pointers to optimal transport and stretched Brownian motion, S. Cohen, J. Guyon, F. Krach, J. Obłój, G. W. Peters, and T.-K. L. Wong for useful conversations and suggestions.
+Attendees of the 7th International Conference Mathematics in Finance---MiF Kruger Park---(July 2023, South Africa), the Talks in Financial and Insurance Mathematics at ETH Zurich (Nov.
+2023, Switzerland), the Department of Mathematics Seminar of Ritsumeikan University (Nov.
 2023, Japan), and participants in the FAMiLLY Workshop at the University of Liverpool (Dec.
-2023, U.K.) are thanked for their comments and suggestions.
+2023, U.K.), the XXV Workshop on Quantitative Finance (Apr.
+2024, Italy), the Research Seminar of the Department of Mathematics \& Statistics, University of Ottawa (Nov.
+2024, Canada), the Quantitative Methods in Finance (QMF) 2024 International Conference at the University of Technology Sydney (Dec.
+2024, Australia), and in the 69th Annual Meeting of the Australian Mathematical Society (Dec.
+2025, Australia) are thanked for their comments and suggestions.